mospy26/lOnlyGames/README.md

 ### 2. Docker for mysql but no docker for spring

-You can still run the application on your computer while having docker run the database.
-A reason to do this would be to have faster effects of the changes to the spring application.
-To do this, do the following:
+You can still run the application on your computer while having docker run the database.To do this, do the following:

 1. Install java 11 in your machine.
 2. Run `mvn clean install`